NickolasB98/kafka-aws-stock-market-project/README.md

 2. SSH access to your EC2 instance.
 3. Basic knowledge of terminal commands.

+### Create the EC2 Instance in AWS

+**Type:** Choose an instance type that meets the performance and scalability requirements of the project.
+Personally, my project ran smoothly with t2.micro (also free tier eligible)

+**Operating System:** Recommended: Amazon Linux 2 AMI (HVM), SSD Volume Type (64-bit x86)

+**Security Group**: Configure a security group to allow inbound traffic on the Kafka port (typically 9092) from your producer and consumer applications.
+It is recommended that other inbound traffic be restricted to minimize security risks, especially in a production environment.

 ### Access the EC2 through the CLI: